StePoli-00/P.A.W.K/README.md

 ```
 ## Build the project
 > [!NOTE]
-> the environment must be compiled with python3 for the first time with python3
+> the environment must be compiled with python3 for the correct dependencies installarion
 ```sh
 cd pedestrian_detection
 catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3